Alerting & On-Call — Observability & Reliability

 Key Points for DNS & Service Discovery

-- DNS translates human-readable names to IP addresses — the internet's phone book
+- DNS maps human-readable names to IP addresses.
+It is, quite literally, the internet's phone book.

-- Service discovery enables microservices to find each other dynamically without hardcoded addresses
+- Service discovery lets microservices find each other at runtime instead of relying on hardcoded addresses

-- Health-aware DNS (Route 53, Consul) removes unhealthy endpoints from responses
+- Health-aware DNS (Route 53, Consul) pulls unhealthy endpoints out of responses automatically

 Common Mistakes with DNS & Service Discovery

-- Caching DNS results indefinitely in the application — ignoring TTL causes stale routing
+- Caching DNS results forever in application code.
+Ignoring the TTL means routing traffic to dead hosts.

-- Using DNS for load balancing without understanding that clients cache the first resolved IP
+- Using DNS for load balancing without realizing that most clients cache the first resolved IP and stick with it

-- Running service registry as a single instance — it becomes the single point of failure for all services
+- Running the service registry as a single instance, which turns it into a single point of failure for the entire fleet

-- Not monitoring DNS resolution latency — slow DNS adds hidden latency to every request
+- Forgetting to monitor DNS resolution latency.
+Slow DNS adds hidden latency to every single request.

 Tools for DNS & Service Discovery